Skip to content

 From Loch Ness, we headed back into (and through) Inverness with the goal of reaching Culloden Battlefield.
 That’s where, as I mentioned above, the British Government brought an end to the Jacobite Rebellion.

 There is a visitor’s center located just outside of the battlefield where you can take a break from the weather, get some food, or buy merchandise.
 There’s also some exhibits that talk about the history of the battle (and even more information in the battlefield itself).
 The visitor’s center was especially welcome because we were there on a particularly cold, blustery day.
-(But that might be the norm when you get that far north in Scotland.)
+(But that might be the norm when you get that far north in Scotland, especially in October!)

 They do provide guided tours of the battlefield, but we decided to go it alone.

 Several graves and memorials for the clans involved in the Jacobite Rebellion lie alongside the battlefield.
-I can tell that a lot of Outlander fans come here because there was tape around the ‘Clan Fraser’ grave.
+I can tell that a lot of Outlander fans come here because there was tape around the ‘Clan Fraser’ grave to keep people off of it and flowers tossed in front of it.

 There’s also a reconstruction of what a typical house would’ve looked like at the time, built along the path as you travel around the battlefield.